ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Automatically Deploy Content Updates from Sanity.io to Your Next.js App on Vercel - <a href="https://medium.com/@sabirsafder/automatically-deploy-content-updates-from-sanity-io-to-your-next-js-app-on-vercel-011d15ac953d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sabir Hussain`**

+<blockquote>This article will guide you through setting up a seamless workflow between Sanity.io and Vercel.
+Learn how to automatically trigger Vercel…</blockquote>

+<h3>2.
 A Year with Next.js Server Actions: Lessons Learned - <a href="https://medium.com/yopeso/a-year-with-next-js-server-actions-lessons-learned-93ef7b518c73" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Yopeso`**

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

-<h3>2.
-Integrating Sanity with Next.js: A Guide to Data Import and Environment Setup - <a href="https://medium.com/@huzaifa3108hassan/integrating-sanity-with-next-js-a-guide-to-data-import-and-environment-setup-760eb41ea2a2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HassanRJ`**

-<blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <h3>3.
-Real-Time Authorization in a Chat Application with Permit.io and WebSockets - <a href="https://medium.com/@miracleio/real-time-authorization-in-a-chat-application-with-permit-io-and-websockets-3875726f43a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Free React Library Will Blow Your Mind 😮— A Total Game-Changer! - <a href="https://medium.com/@letscodefuture/this-free-react-library-will-blow-your-mind-a-total-game-changer-15054bee0acb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miracle Onyenma`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>Learn how to implement real-time authorization in a chat application using Permit.io and WebSockets.</blockquote>
+<blockquote>React Bits is a versatile library of animated and interactive React components that revolutionizes UI development.
+Whether you’re crafting…</blockquote>

 <h3>4.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>